NHSDigital/booking-and-referral-fhir-api/tests/README.md

    - Are the environment variables been set?
    - Make sure your detail on the environment variables is the correct ones.
    - Make sure you run the commands to run the test inside the `tests/` folder.
-   - Make sure you run the `sh env-variables.sh` with the same shell you run the tests.